 The CPUC members gathered multiple times during the project to discuss a variety of topics and issues related to the development of the Comprehensive Plan.
 Initial stages of the process included issue identification and reviewing all the information that led to the creation of the 2016 Comprehensive Plan.
-The committee's foresight, in To some degree, the 2016 Comprehensive Plan was informed by the conjunction with public participation, formulated the plan's vision and 1989 - 2010 Comprehensive Plan.
-The 2020 Comprehensive Plan goals.
-The CPUC served as a sounding board for plan strategies and generally follows the previous plan's outline with respect to recommendations.
+The committee's foresight, in To some degree, the 2016 Comprehensive Plan was informed by the recommendations.